deanebarker/Denina-Sharp/README.md

 This repo contains three projects.

 1. The source to create a DLL named "BlendInteractive.TextFilterPipeline.dll"
-2. A test project with moderate unit test coverage
+2. A test project with moderate unit test coverage (needs to be better)
 3. A WinForms testing app which provides a GUI to run and test filters.

 On build, the DLL, a supporting DLL (HtmlAgilityPack), and the WinForms EXE are copied into the "Binaries" folder.
 The WinForms tester should run directly from there.